 If you know AppSumo, that is among the most popular deals platforms in the SaaS space.

 AppSumo takes a company with a subscription revenue model and transforms it (only for its platform) into a lifetime deal, thus making it a no-brainer for its audience to purchase the deal.

 - Help you feature your product on deals platforms which can amplify it in a very short time frame.

-- Enable a large number of users to join an entry product, thus prompting those users to convert in higher-paying tiers over time.
+- Enable many users to join an entry product, thus prompting those users to convert to higher-paying tiers over time.

-- Making possible to gather feedback by a large number of initial users, thus helping them refine your product.
+- It is possible to gather feedback from many initial users, thus helping them refine your product.